 This is one of the first fishing knots I learned about 25 years ago.
 I found a small paper insert on the inside of a box of Trilene fishing line and started using the knot immediately and have been using it ever since.

-The Trilene knot is actually a clinch knot (of which there are many variations) that Berkley Trilene spent time to research and advertise through their products.
+The Trilene knot is actually a clinch knot (of which there are many variations) that Berkley Trilene spent the time researching and advertise through their products.
 The major difference between this and a standard clinch is the additional loop formed in the line which (according to Berkley) adds additional strength to the knot.

 - Run the end of the line through the eye of the hook or terminal tackle and then double back around and run the end of the line through again a second time.

-- Loop around the standing part of the line five to six times and then insert the tag end through loop formed in step one.
+- Loop around the standing part of the fishing line five to six times and then insert the tag end through the loop formed in step one.

-The dropper loop is a handy knot that is used to form a loop which stands out from the fishing line.
-The dropper loop can be used to form a leader in many catfish rigs like the drop shot rig and modified three way rigs.
-By tying a dropper loop you form a leader that stands out at a ninety degree angle.
+The dropper loop is a handy knot that is used to form a loop that stands out from the fishing line.
+The dropper loop can be used to form a leader in many catfish rigs like the drop shot rig and modified three-way rigs.
+By tying a dropper loop you form a leader that stands out at a ninety-degree angle.

 While not used as often as other knots in rigging for cats it’s one final knot that completes the list and gives you a full arsenal of ways to tie virtually any catfishing rigs.